Apply for the Home Owner Grant

 Grant amounts may be higher for homeowners who qualify as a senior, veteran or person with a disability.
 The homeowner who meets these qualifications must be the one who applies in order to receive the higher grant amount for that residence.

-An authorized person can apply on your behalf.
+Anyone with your permission can apply on your behalf.

 If you and your spouse are separated and living apart, you may be able to claim the home owner grant for each of your principal residences.
 You must have either a written agreement signed by both you and your spouse stating that you have agreed to live apart or a court order recognizing your separation.